diogoantunes291/generalHelpers/README.md

    - Locate a folder containing "CSVs"
    - Identify .csv files inside the folder
    - Replace underscores _ with dots . in headers

+## Why was the script replaceHeaders.py made?

+ - The replaceHeaders script was developed to meet a specific request from the company's scientific department: modifying CSV headers by replacing underscores (_) with dots (.).
+This adjustment enhances readability and ensures consistency with the department's data formatting standards.

+However, since dots (.) have significant functional meaning in programming (e.g., attribute access in Python), altering the headers at the source could introduce unintended issues.
+To ensure a safe, flexible, and reversible approach, this script dynamically processes CSV files within a designated directory, modifying only the first line (headers) while preserving the integrity of the dataset.

+This solution provides a quick and effective way to standardize file formatting without compromising the underlying data structure or functionality.

 ## Dependencies